-- 4. As an oversight of the Bank's Chief Compliance Officer. - 5.
-Monitor and evaluate the adequacy and effectiveness of the Bank's internal control system including financial reporting control and information technology security. - 6.
-Receive and review reports of internal and external auditors, compliance and regulatory agencies, where applicable and ensure that Management is taking appropriate corrective actions in a timely manner. - 7.
+- On Financial Statements: (a) review the quarterly, semi-annual, annual and periodic financial statement signed by the CEO and CFO prior to submission to the Board; and (b) establish a system that addresses, in a timely and effective manner, findings or fraud or error on the financial statements. - 2.
+As an oversight of the Bank's External Auditors. - 3.
+As an oversight of the Bank's Internal Auditor. - 4.
+As an oversight of the Bank's Chief Compliance Officer. - 5.
+Monitor and evaluate the adequacy and effectiveness of the Bank's internal control system including financial reporting control and information technology security. - Receive and review reports of internal and external auditors, compliance and regulatory agencies, where applicable and ensure that Management is taking appropriate corrective actions in a timely manner. - 7.
 Conduct self-assessment of the performance of the Bank, BACC as a whole, as well as the individual performance of each committee member annually. - 8.
 Review and evaluate the self-assessment of the performance of the Compliance and Audit Committees of the Bank's subsidiaries and affiliates to ensure that the respective Compliance and Audit Committee policies and activities are aligned with the Bank. - 9.
 Review and assess the adequacy of the BACC Charter annually and recommend any proposed changes for approval of the Board of Directors. - 10.
 Establish effective audit programs that cover IT risk exposures throughout the Bank, risk-focused, promote sound IT controls, ensure the timely resolution of audit deficiencies and period reporting to the Board on the effectiveness of the Banks' IT risk management, internal controls, and IT governance. - 11.
-Shall have explicit authority to investigate any matter within its terms and reference, full access to and cooperation by Management and full discretion to invite any director or executive officer to attend its meetings, and adequate resources to enable it to effectively discharge its functions - 12.
-Shall have the sole authority to select, evaluate, appoint, dismiss, replace and re-appoint the external auditor (subject to stockholder ratification) based on fair and transparent criteria. - 13.
+Shall have explicit authority to investigate any matter within its terms and reference, full access to and cooperation by Management and full discretion to invite any director or executive officer to attend its meetings, and adequate resources to enable it to effectively discharge its functions - Shall have the sole authority to select, evaluate, appoint, dismiss, replace and re-appoint the external auditor (subject to stockholder ratification) based on fair and transparent criteria. - 13.
 Shall have the authority, to the extent it deems necessary or appropriate, to retain special legal, accounting, or other consultants to advise the Committee. - 14.
 May form and delegate authority to sub-committees, comprised of one or more members of the Committee, as necessary or appropriate. - 15.
 Shall ensure that a review of the effectiveness of the institution's internal controls, including financial, operational and compliance controls, and risk management, is conducted at least annually. - 16.
-Shall establish and maintain mechanisms by which officers and staff may, in confidence, raise concerns about possible improprieties or malpractices in matters of financial reporting, internal control, auditing or other issues to persons or entities that have the power to take corrective action
+Shall establish and maintain mechanisms by which officers and staff may, in confidence, raise concerns about possible improprieties or malpractices in matters of financial reporting, internal control, auditing or other issues to persons or entities that have the power to take corrective action.

-D. CORPORATE GOVERNANCE/NOMINATION/REMUNERATION COMMITTEE
+C. CORPORATE GOVERNANCE/NOMINATION/REMUNERATION COMMITTEE